RAHULBISOYI/Elevator/README.md

 Sorting: Cards can be sorted using different Comparator strategies for custom sorting by suit and rank.

 CAMPARATOR OPTIONS:

-cardComparator_1:
-Sorts by even/odd ordinal of the suit, then by suit and rank.
+cardComparator_1:Sorts by even/odd ordinal of the suit, then by suit and rank. cardComparator_2:Similar to cardComparator_1 with natural ordering. cardComparator_3:Sorts by even/odd ordinal, suit ordinal, and rank value. cardComparator_4:Sorts by suit value and rank value (used in the example).
-cardComparator_2:
-Similar to cardComparator_1 with natural ordering.
-cardComparator_3:
-Sorts by even/odd ordinal, suit ordinal, and rank value.
-cardComparator_4:
-Sorts by suit value and rank value (used in the example).

 CLASS STRUCTRE:
 Suit: